Texas Divorce Procedures

 Process of Settlement

 On completion of the process of discovery, both the divorcing parties must attempt to reach an agreement to solve their case.
-One of the methods of doing so is to attempt Mediation.
+One such methods of doing so is to attempt Mediation.
 In a majority of cases, direct negotiation is also observed.

 A third method is known as Collaborative Law.
 This occurs when the divorcing partners along with their attorneys accede with each other to solve their divorce issues out of the court on a voluntary basis.